KimberlyW618/bikesharing/README.md

 ![Images/trips_gender_weekday_hour.png](Images/trips_gender_weekday_hour.png)
 [Images/trips_gender_weekday_hour.png](Images/trips_gender_weekday_hour.png)
 - Trips by Gender(Weekday per Hour): This heat map depicts the busy times on average during a week and breaks the data down by gender.
-It tells us many things but most notable is that woman use more on the weekends all day, outside peak hours during the week.
+It tells us many things but most notable is that woman use alot on the weekends all day long, outside peak hours during the week.
 Males use the most during peak hours on weekdays.
 ------------------------------

 ![Images/user_trips_gender_weekday.png](Images/user_trips_gender_weekday.png)
 [Images/user_trips_gender_weekday.png](Images/user_trips_gender_weekday.png)
 - User Type Trips by Gender by Weekday: A heat map showing the usage by day of the subscriber’s vs the regular customers, and further broken down by gender.
-This helps us understand that the biggest user group are male subscribers and that we are more likely to know the gender if they are subscribers.
+This helps us understand that the biggest user group is male subscribers and that we are more likely to know the gender if they are subscribers.
 ------------------------------

 ![Images/maps.png](Images/maps.png)
 [Images/maps.png](Images/maps.png)
 - Station Usage Map: These maps help us identify which stations are being used the most to start and end a ride.
-We see that Pershing Square North is used the most.
+We see that the Pershing Square North station is used the most.
  ------------------------------